johnnythethird/E-Buy-Website/backend/README.md

 # Backend
-# 8th Build
+# 9th Build

-User Routes now has the ability to update the user's information when requested.\
+Added routes for the catergories in the sidebar.\
-We tried to upload the website with heroku, but we'll have to find another way.
+The search function has been added to the productRoutes so that the user can filter products based on info.